dwarvesf/handbook/memo/organize-team-know-how.md

 ---
-title: Organize team know-how with Zettelkasten Method
+title: Organize team know-how with Zettelkasten method
 date: 2024-06-25
-description: At memo.d.foundation, we use the Zettelkasten Method to enhance engagement by capturing one idea per note and connecting concepts with tags and citations.
+description: We use the Zettelkasten method to enhance engagement by capturing one idea per note and connecting concepts with tags and citations.
 This method improves clarity, consistency, memorization, and reduces bias.
 We organize notes with a tag system and content map in Obsidian, making it easy for readers to navigate and see connections between topics.
 authors:
-  - minhcloud
+  - minh_cloud
 tags:
   - operations
   - zettelkasten
 ---

 Whenever you dive into a topic, there's always a mix of what you know and what's new to you.
 It is important to leverage what you already know, learn new information related to it, and see the connection between them.
-When building memo.d.foundation, our team employs the Zettelkasten Method to streamline all our memos, enhancing reader understanding and engagement.
+When building memo.d.foundation, our team employs the Zettelkasten method to streamline all our memos, enhancing reader understanding and engagement.

-## Zettelkasten Method
+## Zettelkasten method

-### What is Zettelkasten Method?
+### What is Zettelkasten method?

-Basically, the Zettelkasten Method revolves around capturing one idea per note and housing them all in one spot.
+Basically, the Zettelkasten method revolves around capturing one idea per note and housing them all in one spot.
 You label and connect related concepts using tags and URL citations.

 ![](assets/organize-team-know-how-with-zettelkasten-method_untitled-7.webp)